tooevangelist/flexible-jekyll/_posts/2020-03-01-stockholm-developer-relations-meetups-devrel.markdown

 ---
 layout: post
-title: Interactive meetups around developer relations and communities
+title: Developer relations meetups in Stockholm
 date: 2020-03-01 10:00:00 +0000
 description: Developer Relations meetups welcome everyone working or interested in developer relations, developer evangelism, developer communities and alike . # Add post description (optional)
 img: devrel-750.png # Add image post (optional)
 fig-caption: what's a fig caption? # Add figcaption (optional)
 tags: [DevRel, Meetups, Stockholm]
 ---

+## This is a pre-corona version of the page and will be updated soon

 The next Developer Relations meetup is at Grafana Labs office.

 The mood of the event is developer relations and open source.